King007t/dc_tribe_manager/README.md

 ```
 node main.js
 ```
-**OR** Make the bot run in the background and on sytem startup by creating a sytemd service
+**OR** Make the bot run in the background and on system startup by creating a systemd service

 Step 1: Create a new systemd service for dc_tribe_manager
 ```